Local land search charges

 |Copy documents-per document||£15.50||£16.00|

 All fees must be prepaid.
-Payment by cheque made payable to London Borough of Bexley.
+Payment can be by cheque made payable to London Borough of Bexley or you can pay over the telephone using a debit or credit card.

 The majority of standard searches on residential properties are returned in less than 5 working days.
 Commercial and industrial searches will take a little longer to process and requisitions for these should always be accompanied by a plan.